aaron-nielsen/aaron-nielsen.github.io/teaching.md

 image: " "
 ---

-11I am a teaching assistant professor in the Department of Statistics at Colorado State University.
+I am a teaching assistant professor in the Department of Statistics at Colorado State University.
 I typically teach 3-4 courses each semester.
 Below is a list of courses that I have taught going back to my days as a graduate student.

 <hr style="clear:both;visibility: hidden;" />